Do couples need a wedding planner for a destination wedding in Vietnam?

 Are stress levels coming down?

 Some couples plan on asking their friends and family to help share the load.
 I get it.
 They are choosing to spend their holiday time and hard-earned cash to celebrate with you.
-Is it fair to give them a "to do" list?
+Is it fair to give them a "to-do" list?
 Your wedding attendants will have their support roles.
 They're honoured to support you.
 Does it extend to cleaning up at the end of the evening?
 Making sure the gifts are safe.
-The decor removed and the place left tidy?
+Removing the decor and tidying up the venue?
 After an evening of champagne and dancing, it's a big ask for anyone.

 Naa.
 Not cool.

-5. When the party is over, no one needs to worry about the washing up.
+5. When the party is over, no one needs to wash up.